the-s-is-silent/Outlaws-of-the-Wastes/README.md

 # Outlaws of the Wastes
 A major expansion + rebalance mod for DeCiv Redux.
+Also fully compatible with the "Deciv 2" branch.

 ## Changes applied to the base scenario

-- Barbarians are stronger and spawn more frequently, but they give greater rewards for clearing their encampments.
+- Barbarians are stronger, gain additional unique units, and spawn more frequently, but they give greater rewards for clearing their encampments.
 (Credit for the "barb camps trigger ruins bonuses" concept goes to amfauzn and their "The Barbarians" mod.)
 In addition, the survivor camp spawn rate is also increased.

 - As a screw you to the AI's primitive sanity checks, the minimum allowed distance between cities has been increased.